SDDNG/employment_survey/README.md

 ### Google Spreadsheet
 A Google Spreadsheet with 8 tabs was created:

 The first tab stores the respondent data i.e. name (if one entered), email (if one entered), role, expereince and salary.
 Name and email in a real world setting would need to be handled appropriatley from a data protection standpoint.

 The second tab stores the bottom salary level for each percentile of people nationally in the IT sector.

 The third tab stores the average salary for each year, 1 to 40, of experience.

+The fourth tab stores the bottom salary level for each quartile of people with the role of developer.

+The fifth tab stores the bottom salary level for each quartile of people with the role of senior developer.

+The sixth tab stores the bottom salary level for each quartile of people with the role of Technical Lead.

+The seventh tab stores the bottom salary level for each quartile of people with the role of Head of Engineering.

+The eight tab stores the eight roles and their respective salary ranges.

 ### Features Left to Implement